Understanding ABA Therapy

 Therapeutic Interventions

-Active Play and Recreation Engaging in games that require movement, such as tag or obstacle courses, encourages physical activity and fun.
+Additionally, engaging in active play and recreation, such as games that require movement like tag or obstacle courses, encourages physical activity while ensuring that the process remains enjoyable and fun.

 These activities not only focus on gross motor skills but also promote social interaction, teamwork, and emotional development.
 For families, it's beneficial to have guidance from professionals like occupational therapists and physical therapists, who can design specific interventions to address the unique challenges faced by their child.